Cocurricular activities are an essential part of a child's success in achieving their best

 Art Club runs in Terms 2 and 3 and is very popular.
 Students enjoy spending their free time working on individual and group art projects and many of these are displayed throughout the school and at the Art Show.

 French club gives an opportunity for children to start learning French.
 They enjoy a practical and fun introduction to French conversation concentrating on key vocabulary through singing and speaking.
-Students in Years 4 to 6 alternate their lessons at a local French-themed cafe, where they are able to try out their phrases with the staff!
+Students in Years 4 to 6 practise their lessons at a local French-themed cafe once a term, where they are able to try out their phrases with the staff!

 Communication and Drama Club